JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

     If the user followed a deep link to the current destination, popping the stack would return them to the previous app.
     Alternatively, the `NavController.navigateUp()` function only navigates the user within the app within the context of the `NavController`.

+The Navigation library allows some flexibility with handling the back stack.
+You can:

+* Specify a particular destination in the back stack and navigate to it, popping everything on the stack that is above it.
+* Navigate to destination X simultaneously popping the back stack up to destination Y (by adding a `popUpTo()` argument to a `.navigate()` call).
+* Maintain several back stacks for different parts of the app.
+    For example, in apps with bottom navigation you can maintain a separate `NavHost` and therefore back stack for each tab separately, then restore them when needed.

 See [Jetpack Compose documentation on back stack](https://developer.android.com/guide/navigation/backstack) for details and use cases.